SkylineCommunications/dataminer-docs-connectors/connector/doc/Dell_iDRAC.md

 - **Authentication password**: The SNMPv3 authentication password.
 - **Privacy type**: The SNMPv3 privacy type.
 - **Privacy password**: The SNMPv3 privacy password.

+#### HTTP Main connection (Range 1.0.1.x)

+This connector uses an HTTP connection and requires the following input during element creation:

+HTTP CONNECTION:

+- **IP address/host**: The polling IP or URL of the destination.
+- **IP port**: The IP port of the destination.
+Default: *443*.
+- **Bus address**: If the proxy server has to be bypassed, specify *bypassproxy*.
+- **Number of Retries**: The number of retries for HTTP commands.
+This should be set to "0" for write parameters to work properly.
+- **Timeout of a single command (ms)**: The time between HTTP commands.
+This should be set to "15000".

 ## Usage